sparkflows/sparkflows-docs/docs/aws/user-guide/file-watcher.rst

 Processing files pushed to S3 is a common requirement in various use cases.
 To efficiently handle this task, the combination of SQS (Simple Queue Service) and Lambda can be utilized.
 By configuring a Lambda function as a trigger for an SQS queue, you can automate the processing of messages within the queue.

-In this document, we will explore a method to achieve this using SQS, Lambda, and leveraging the REST API of Fire Insights.
+In this document, we will explore a method to achieve this using SQS, Lambda, and leveraging the REST API of Sparkflows.
 This approach provides a seamless and effective solution for processing files stored in S3.

 Follow the steps given below: